lfbayer/simsnmp/README.md

 It will create all IP addresses in the range of 10.128.0.1 to 10.128.2.254.
 Modify this file to match the interface and IP address scheme you would like to use.

+## Configuring SSH

+There should be no special configuration necessary for SSH to work.
+So long as there is a user with /home/lvi/login-shell.pl configured as the login shell, the login will work.

+## Configuring Telnet support
+*Optional*
+Telnet support can be added by simply installing telnet-server (in.telnetd)

+## Configuring FTP support
+*Optional*
+Incoming FTP can also be supported by configuring a FTP server like vsftpd...

 # Starting

 No action is required to start the login shell, just log in with the created user and it should drop you in a shell.